boquant/GARCH_VaR_Sensitivity/README.md

 The project goal is to study the effects of estimation window on the risk sensitivity of GARCH-based VaR models.

 To perform this, firstly GARCH VaR was compared against multiple baseline models (EWMA, historical, and FHS) to ensure its out-performance during stressed periods.
 Each model's performance is evaluated by VaR backtesting, unconditional test and independence test.

-Secondly, multiple estimation window parameters (2yr, 4yr, and 6yr) were chosen to exmaine whether there's an impact on the GARCH model performance.
-Indices and financial sector equities were selected for this verification, as they exhibited great volatility clustering and regime shifts during 2007-2009 period.
+Secondly, multiple estimation window parameters (2yr, 4yr, and 6yr) were chosen to exmaine whether there is an impact on the GARCH model performance.
+Indices and financial sector equities were selected for the test, as they exhibited great volatility clustering and regime shifts during 2007-2009 period.
 One more performance indicator is added here, VaR cost (computed as daily 99% VaR + daily PnL), to evalaute the capital efficiency of the model.

 Conclusion: GARCH model with shorter estimation window tends to be more sensitive to volatility, thus it can help capture more tail losses, yet with a higher VaR cost (capital efficiency).